St. Augustine Catholic Church and Cemetery (Natchez, Louisiana): Créole community

+The first Creole to settle the area is Jean Baptiste Brevelle II.
+Isle Brevelle and Bayou Brevelle are named for him.
+Brevelle was an 18th-century explorer and soldier of the Natchitoches Militia.
+He is the son of Jean Baptiste Brevelle, a Parisian-born trader and explorer, and his Adai Caddo Indian wife, Anne des Cadeaux.
+The baptism of Jean Baptiste Brevelle II is recorded on May 20, 1736 in the oldest Catholic Registry in the Louisiana colony.
+Brevelle was granted the island by David Pain, the subdelegate at Natchitoches in 1765 for his service to the French and Spanish crowns as a Caddo Indian translator and explorer of Arkansas, Oklahoma, Texas, and New Mexico.

 The Metoyer brothers were two of ten children of the French merchant Claude Thomas Pierre Metoyer and the former slave Marie Thérèse Coincoin, sometimes (albeit erroneously) called Marie Thérèse Metoyer.
 He had initially leased her services as a domestic and concubine.
 When the parish priest filed charges against the black Coincoin for bearing mixed-race children while living in the residence of a white man, and threatened to sell her away to New Orleans, Metoyer bought her from her owner and privately manumitted her.
 Across the next thirty-seven years, he manumitted each of their children.

 Coincoin, as a médecine, planter, and businesswoman, worked to buy the freedom of her five older black children from an earlier union with another slave.
 She secured that freedom for three of them.
 Together, her offspring and their families created a large Créole of color community in Natchitoches Parish that spread the length of Cane River Lake.

 Its core would be, and still is, St. Augustine Parish on Isle Brevelle.